zzzprojects/docs/dapper-plus.net/pages/documentations/bulk-extensions-methods.md

 The `Include` method allows everything within it to move the hierarchy level but only affects what is inside the method.
 The `Include` method itself is not impacted and always stays at the same level (the customer).

 Finally, let's assume our identity value was not propagated automatically.
 We can use the `ThenForEach` method to propagate this value.
-This method can also be used to apply any other logic after an operation has been performed, such as logging the current status:
+This method can also be used to apply other logic after an operation has been performed, such as logging the current status:

 ```csharp
 connection.BulkInsert(newOrders)